Oil Rich Iraq Suffers Through Gasoline Shortage

 NPR's Jamie Tarabay reports from Baghdad.

-Mr. SAIF JASSIM (Taxi Driver, Iraq): (Through translator) All the petrol I'm getting is for our generator at home.
+SAIF JASSIM: (Through translator) All the petrol I'm getting is for our generator at home.
 People aren't using taxis anymore because it's too expensive, so we aren't getting any work.

 TARABAY: Jassim says the minimum cab fare he gets is 10,000 Iraqi dinars, about six dollars, and people can't even afford that.
 He's afraid the government will raise the prices for gasoline again and make things even worse.

-Mr. JASSIM: (Through translator) Then I'll sell my car and sit at home jobless.
-Or I'll go rob someone or loot a shop because I'm married and I have kids and I have to feed them.
+JASSIM: (Through translator) Then I'll sell my car and sit at home jobless.
+Or I'll go rob someone or loot a shop, because I'm married and I have kids and I have to feed them.

 TARABAY: But not soon enough for Maysoon Mohammaed, a housewife running back and forth between attendants at the south Baghdad gas station, holding up a dirty, white plastic jerry can.

 MOHAMMAED: (Through translator) I'm here to get petrol.
 My husband is handicapped and isn't working.
 So I can't afford to buy it from the black market.